lilly-lizard/Goshenite/notes.md

 - defer shading to raster pass? render to g-buffer, including shadow info (e.g. bitmap of light sources for primitive?)
 - file storage (and memory arragement too?) https://github.com/quelsolaar/HxA

+_"Well, if I were to use an analogy for analog and digital, analog is like a calligrapher, and digital is like a craftsman.
+Doing something really precisely with tools versus kind of doing it based on feeling.
+It's that kind of difference.
+Digital is really focused on working on the details, so a lot of the time is spent on those details and sometimes you lose sight of other things.
+Analog, on the other hand, sometimes you can even use accidents to complete the drawing.
+It's like leaving it up to your own 'energy', I think that's interesting."_ - [Kentaro Miura on drawing](https://www.youtube.com/watch?v=GmJjLy2i3Zg)
+What are we aiming for?
+Where is the market opening?

 # Resources

 - HIP instead of vulkan compute? https://github.com/charles-r-earp/hip-sys